sDassana/blog/README.md

 - Prepared statements for all DB operations (via PDO)
 - Error details are logged to `logs/errors.log`; users see a generic message
 - Consider enforcing HTTPS in production via web server config or `.htaccess`
+- `public/uploads/` is protected by an `.htaccess` that blocks script execution; uploaded filenames are sanitized and saved with safe, MIME-validated extensions

 ## Database Schema (expected)